Luis Urías Preview, Player Props: Red Sox vs. Yankees

 Luis Urías At The Plate

-- Urias has five doubles, three home runs and 16 walks while hitting .183.
+- Urias has five doubles, three home runs and 16 walks while batting .183.

+- In 43.9% of his 41 games this season, Urias has picked up at least one hit.
+He's also had four multi-hit games.

-- He has gone deep in three games this year (7.3%), leaving the park in 2% of his chances at the plate.
+- He has homered in 7.3% of his games this year, and 2% of his trips to the plate.

-- Urias has driven in a run in 10 games this season (24.4%), including three games with more than one RBI (7.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Urias has had at least one RBI in 24.4% of his games this year (10 of 41), with two or more RBI three times (7.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least one run 14 times this year (34.1%), including one multi-run game.
+- He has scored at least once 14 times this season (34.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.